 The DWP keeps records of everybody’s benefit claims and any periods people spend on employment programmes.

-Her Majesty’s Revenue and Customs (HMRC) records
+HM Revenue and Customs (HMRC) records

 HMRC keeps records of everybody’s employment, earnings, tax credits and occupational pensions (since 1998) and National Insurance Contributions.